Study Materials Available

 Question

-Which branch of biology deals with the origin and descent of organisms?
+What is the study of the origin and descent of organisms called?

 Answer